MyNameIsTrez/grug/README.md

 `grug.c` contains documentation at the top of the file, and the MIT license at the very bottom. `grug.h` refers to the MIT license in `grug.c`.

+## Contributing

+Create an issue in [grug's GitHub repository](https://github.com/MyNameIsTrez/grug), before you make any pull request.

+This gives everyone the chance to discuss it, and prevents your hard work from being rejected.

 ## Sections

 `grug.c` is composed of sections, which you can jump between by searching for `////` in the file: